As The COVID-19 Pandemic Continues To Limit Face-To-Face Association, Video Conferencing Is A Craze Now.

-Another video conferencing application “you probably haven’t heard of it”, Jitsi Meet is an open-source platform that allows you to easily meet online simply by browsing the site and clicking “Go”.
-If you have a greater technical bent, you can create yours through Jitsu Video bridge, but most people will be happy with the fast web version, which offers many features found in more popular applications, such as chat, session recording ( on Dropbox) and the ability to “kick out” rogue participants.
+Another video conferencing application, “you probably haven’t heard of it,” Jitsi Meet is an open-source platform that allows you to quickly meet online simply by browsing the site and clicking “Go.”
+If you have a more significant technical bent, you can create yours through the Jitsu Video bridge.
+Still, most people will be happy with the fast web version, which offers many features found in more popular applications, such as chat, session recording ( on Dropbox), and the ability to “kick out” rogue participants.

 Public or private chat